 Acknowledgements.
 We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modeling groups for producing and making available their model output.
 For CMIP, the US Department of Energy's Program for Climate Model Diagnosis and Intercomparison provided coordinating support and led development of software infrastructure in partnership with the Global Organization for Earth System Science Portals.
-We would like to thank the modelling groups that participated in the Inter-Sectoral Impact Model Intercomparison Project (ISI- MIP).
+We would like to thank the modelling groups that participated in the Inter-Sectoral Impact Model Intercomparison Project (ISI-MIP).
 The ISI-MIP Fast Track project underlying this paper was funded by the German Federal Ministry of Education and Research with project funding reference number 01LS1201A.
-The work was supported by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (11-II-093-Global-A SIDS and LDCs), within the framework of the Leibniz Competition (SAW-2013-PIK-5), from EU FP7 project HELIX (grant no. FP7-603864-2), and by the German Federal Ministry of Education and Research (BMBF, grant no. 01LS1201A1).
+The work on this paper was supported by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (1111093 Global A SIDS and LDCs).